ChangtongZhou/front-end-interview-practice/react-and-redux.md

 **props**: being passed from parent component to child component read-only, one way

-**state**: is a predefined object, owned by component, can only changed by calling setState, mutable,
+**state**: is a predefined object, owned by component, can only changed by calling setState, immutable.
+It is private and fully controlled by the component.

 ### Lifecycle ?